 Limitations of Using a Keyboard and Mouse

 Curiously, some apps that lend themselves to mouse navigation have the feature disabled, like the Edge web browser.
 This forces owners to use the Xbox One controller to control the on-screen pointer, which is awkward and cumbersome.
-With a new Chromium-based Edge web browser on the horizon, hopefully Microsoft will fix this problem.
+With the new Chromium-based Edge web browser, this problem is fixed.
+As of March 2021, most users should have the new Edge browser, which solves this annoying issue.
+If you don’t have it yet, it should be coming soon.

 On apps that do have mouse support, users can configure their mouse by navigating to “Settings -> Kinect and devices.”
 Here, users can change the mouse pointer speed and swap the primary and secondary buttons.

-Earlier this year Razer, the company known primarily for PC gaming peripherals, announced they had partnered with Microsoft to create a wireless mouse and keyboard setup for the Xbox One, dubbed the Turret.
-The keyboard and mouse combo will feature a dedicated Xbox key that allows users to access the Xbox One dashboard.
-In addition, the Razer Turret will feature Xbox dynamic lighting and a mousepad that slides out from underneath the keyboard.
+Razer, the company known primarily for PC gaming peripherals, partnered with Microsoft to create a wireless mouse and keyboard setup for the Xbox One, called the Turret.
+The keyboard and mouse combo features a dedicated Xbox key that allows users to access the Xbox One dashboard.
+In addition, the Razer Turret features Xbox dynamic lighting and a mousepad that slides out from underneath the keyboard.

 The Razer Turret is an impressive device and the first truly wireless keyboard and mouse designed specifically for gaming on the Xbox One.
 Unfortunately, the Razer Turret will set you back quite a bit.
-At the time of this writing, the unit is retailing for $250.
+At the time of writing, the unit is retailing for $250.
+You can use other wireless keyboards, especially wireless gaming keyboards, though they may not work as well as the Razer Turret.

 Games that Support Keyboard and Mouse

 While Sony’s Playstation 4 also supports a keyboard and mouse, the number of games that officially support them is bare bones.
-The Xbox One, on the other hand, has a much healthier list of twenty-two games that officially support keyboard and mouse controls.
-Currently, the list of games that support a keyboard and mouse are as follows:
+The Xbox One, on the other hand, has a much healthier list of games that officially support keyboard and mouse controls.

 - Bomber Crew